GovTechSG/seed-docs-new/configure-cli-tools/configuration-of-common-developer-cli-tools-with-cloudflare-warp.md

 ```
 **Linux users**

-If you are using Linux, Bash is likely to be your default terminal.
-If you are using bash, please run the following commands:
+If you are using Linux, Bash is your default terminal.
+Execute the following commands:

 ```bash
 mkdir -p "${HOME}/.config/.cloudflare"